degreepath/catalog-differ/over-time-md/biology.req.md

 All students majoring in biology complete eight biology courses and a year of chemistry (CHEM 121, CHEM 123, CHEM 126; or CHEM 125, CHEM 126; or CH/BI 125, CH/BI 126).
 Note that CHEM 126 and CH/BI 126 have a prerequisite of completion of one calculus course.
-Students in the class of 2017 and beyond will complete the current major, while students in the class of 2016 have the option of completing either the current major or the previous major; requirements for both majors are provided below.

-##  Current Major Requirements
+##  Major Requirements

-(open to students in the class of 2016; required for biology majors starting with the class of 2017)

 Biology courses (explained in more detail below this table)  |
 ---|---